buyer's guide to best big camping tents

 I also noticed there was a lack of guides on big camping tents out there.
 Sure, the newest ultralight thru-hiking backcountry tent has about 50 in-depth online reviews.
 But what about folks in the market for a reliable, affordable family tent?
 And what about a group of friends going on a camping trip?
 What about the dog mom who wants to sleep in the woods with her entire pack?!

 This guide will be a great resource for anyone in the market for a large camping tent, regardless of budget.
 I compiled the best of the best (i.e. no lower than 4.5/5 stars in customer reviews, at time of writing).
 I also grouped them into general categories based on how many people they fit (the “max” is a 12-person tent) and who/what they’re best for.
-Obviously I haven’t personally slept in every tent on this list—I just have done the research (a lot of research) so you don’t have to.

 Planning a trip to Yellowstone National Park?